altera-fpga/altera-fpga.github.io/docs/linux-embedded/drivers/hssi_xtile/hssi_xtile.md

 ## **Introduction**

 The Ethernet MAC driver is used to manage the configuration parameters of the particular tile.
-It currently supports F-tile and E-tile of the Ethernet Subsystem Intel FPGA IP
+It currently supports F-tile and E-tile of the Ethernet Subsystem Altera® FPGA IP

 ## **F-tile and E-tile FPGA IP**